 At the end of the sequence, the user is shown a summary of the results and is prompted to create a Record of the test.
-Test Records saved by vPad-RF are stored in the Datrend/vPad-RF/Records folder of the Android tablet.
 The Test Record filename is auto-generated based on the control number as shown in the example of Figure 10.